 The Budget Forecast Return must be completed using the online form by Friday 28 July.
 If a new academy joins an existing multi-academy trust on or after the submission deadline, a separate return for that academy will be required.
-The guide to completing and submitting the 2017 to 2018 budget forecast return can be found here.

 Year end Deadlines – Including new AAR deadline!